florophore/floro-react-native-demo/README.md

 </network-security-config>
 ```

 You probably should not have `cleartextTrafficPermitted="true"` for production but you do need your `<base-config>` to allow for trusting of user-certificates if you want to be able to test copy changes in production builds.
 Do NOT put `<certifcates src="user">` in a `<debug-overrides>` if you want live offline testing in your production application.
-You may want to consult your security team if this something you want to do.
+You may want to consult your security team if this is something you want to do.

 There may be better solutions for integrating network-security policies with Expo&EAS than the method described above.